mpdairy/posh/README.md

 The most obvious step toward efficiency is to update components only when there has been a transaction.
-You probably don't want the components to re-render all of them every time something in the db changes, so you have to let the components decide what part of the db they need and only update when that changes.
+You probably don't want all the components to re-render every time something in the db changes, so you have to let the components decide what part of the db they need and only update when that changes.